Sal Stowers: Modeling

-Stowers had a Metro Style campaign along with fellow Top Model alum, Jaslene Gonzalez, Dani Evans and Whitney Thompson.
+Stowers had a Metro Style campaign along with fellow Top Model alum winners, Dani Evans, Jaslene Gonzalez and Whitney Thompson from Cycles 6, 8 and 10, respectively.
 Stowers was on the cover of Seventeen as part of her prize.
 She has appeared on the cover of Paper Doll Magazine, had a cover and spread in Florida International Magazine and had spreads in the January 2008 issue of InTouch Weekly, OK!
 Magazine, the July 2008 issue of Essence Magazine, Jam Style. and had a four-page spread in an issue of Macy's.
 She has modeled for Gilt Groupe and Macy's catalogue online.
 She has also modeled for Dereon, Apple Bottoms, Baby Phat, and Love Tease for Macy's.
 Stowers had a campaign with Garage Clothing for their Spring 2009 line.
 She has also appeared in Modern Bride for the February/March 2009 issue.

 Stowers had walked for Tibi in Mercedes-Benz Fashion Week Fall 2008, Peter Som's Bill Blass Fall 2008 Collection at Saks Fifth Avenue on April 2, 2008, Carson Kressley's Safilo USA Spring/Summer '08 Designer Eyewear Fashion Show at Vision Expo East on April 12, 2008, Jose Duran for NYC fashion week, which also showed on her My Life as CoverGirl commercials, a GenArt Fashion Show for Jennifer Mary, Billabong's 2nd Annual Design for Humanity fashion show in Los Angeles, and Pamella Roland at New York Fashion Week, and she opened for a mock Versace runway show.
 Stowers walked for Beach Bunny Swimwear and Lana Fuchs in Los Angeles Fashion Week Spring/Summer 2009.
 She also appeared on the Tyra Banks Show for the episode titled Tina Knowles modeling in a House of Dereon fashion show.